4ciemg/IEM-EQ-Guide/Audio & EQ basics.md

 !!!

 ***
+## Quick summary of everything you need to know
+!!!
+A very quick summary of important aspects is shown below; each aspect is also covered in more detail and depth after the summary **(highly recommended to read if possible)**.
+!!!

++++ Measurements
+- Most important measurement is frequency response (FR)
+- X axis: Frequency from 20 Hz to 20000 Hz (or 20 kHz).
+Low frequencies = bass, high frequencies = treble (eg whistling), in between = mid range.
+- Y axis: Loudness in decibels (dB).
+The higher something is, the louder it will be.
++++ Targets
+- Targets are FRs that aim to sound good, and for which manufacturers try to tune their IEMs to
+- In most cases, they should have a bump of 3-12 dB in the 2-5 kHz range
+- Bass and treble is often variable, depending on the listener's preferences
++++ Hearing
+- Unreliable and easily confused
+- Several mechanisms that can affect perception in subtle ways
++++ EQ Controls
+- EQ uses filters, each one capable of modifying the FR
+- EQ is reversible
+- There are several filter parameters that change how the filter impacts the FR
+- A preamp with negative dB is required
++++ Tools
+- For EQ software, find a parametric EQ (PEQ).
+Some can be found [here](https://github.com/jaakkopasanen/AutoEq/wiki/Choosing-an-Equalizer-App)
+- For measurements, refer to the [Measurement Databases](https://4ciemg.github.io/IEM-EQ-Guide/measurement-databases/) section
++++

+***
 ## Measurements and warnings
 Measurements in the headphone and IEM community often refer to frequency (magnitude) response (FR) plots where the x-axis represents frequency, in this case the audible spectrum band (20 Hz to 20 000 Hz or 20 kHz) in logarithmic scale to match how human hearing work.
 The y-axis represents amplitude/loudness/SPL, usually in dB, in linear scale.
 Together, they form a graph that shows **how loud something is at specific frequencies**.
 An important thing to always check is the scale of each axis; these are commonly modified to skew perception.
 These measurements are important for two reasons.